10 Endangered species of Primate in Vietnam

 When they lick their forearm, the secretion from their forearm gland mixes with their saliva to form a toxic substance.
 Previously, this species was classified as “Vulnerable” (VU), indicating a high risk of vulnerability.
 However, it has since been reclassified as “Endangered” (EN), indicating a higher level of threat.

-Frame map 15 WANEE asia
+Frame map 15 WANEE Go-WILD

 This species is arboreal and solitary.
 They are found in some conservation areas in Vietnam, but they are elusive and difficult to spot unless it is at night.